Pranav-cmyk/SIH/README.md

 ### Basic Usage

-Run the system with default settings:
+Run the system with default settings (Not Recommended On First Use, Use the --show-plots flag for development):
 ```bash
 uv run main.py
 ```